PX4/PX4-Devguide/en/middleware/micrortps.md

 The *PX4-FastRTPS Bridge* adds a Real Time Publish Subscribe (RTPS) interface to PX4, enabling the exchange of [uORB messages](../middleware/uorb.md) between PX4 components and (offboard) *Fast-RTPS* applications, including ones built over the ROS2/ROS frameworks.

 > **Note** RTPS is the underlying protocol of the Object Management Group's (OMG) Data Distribution Service (DDS) standard.
-It aims to enable scalable, real-time, dependable, high-performance and interoperable data communication using the publish/subscribe pattern. *FastRTPS* is a very lightweight cross-platform implementation of the latest version of the RTPS protocol and a minimum DDS API.
+It aims to enable scalable, real-time, dependable, high-performance and interoperable data communication using the publish/subscribe pattern. *Fast-RTPS* is a very lightweight cross-platform implementation of the latest version of the RTPS protocol and a minimum DDS API.

 RTPS has been adopted as the middleware for the ROS2 (Robot Operating System).
 The bridge allows us to better integrate with ROS2, making it easy to share sensor values, commands, and other vehicle information.